Example 22 Visualization of cameras' control area projections and spatial resolution inside them

 We have a three-dimensional model of a complex environment.

 We need to determine the areas controlled by cameras taking into account shadows arising from obstacles of the environment (camera control areas).
-Within the control areas, the spatial resolution of cameras must be visualized.
+Within the control areas, the pixel density of cameras must be visualized.

 We should be able to estimate directly on the 2D site plan how people will look into the camera image at each point of the camera control area.